microsoft/Olive/docker-images/onnx-converter/README.md

 ## How to Run

-### Azure Registry
+### Microsoft Container Registry

-A pre-built version of the image is available at Azure Registry.
+A pre-built version of the image is available at Microsoft Container Registry.
 Once you have docker installed, you can easily pull and run the image on Linux as well as on Windows.

 With the correct credentials, you can pull the image directly using
 ```